 - 6.16 Applicants for planning permission for non-residential buildings are advised to provide the following information with each planning application: - Current GIA of buildings and their uses to be demolished (if any); - Proposed GIA of all buildings and their uses on site once the development has been completed. - 6.17 Using this information, the Council calculates the net increase in GIA.
-This result is multiplied by the appropriate contribution rate in £/m2 to calculate the required contribution level.

-6.18 Contribution Rates per Development
+This result is multiplied by the appropriate contribution rate in £/m to calculate the required contribution level. - 6.18 Contribution Rates per Development

 The contribution level will be reviewed within a 5 year period from adoption of the Supplementary Guidance.
 Any review will take account of updated costs in relation to the infrastructure projects such as land costs, detailed designs, inflation and construction costs.
-The rates set out in this guidance may be revised reviewed annually to account for these updated project costs and implemented without further formality will be published on the PKC website.
+The rates set out in this guidance may be revised to account for these updated costs and implemented without further formality.
 Any revised contribution level will not be applied retrospectively to consented planning permissions.